rsdoiel/skimmer/INSTALL.md

 This is generalized instructions for a release.

-Compiled versions are available for Mac OS X (Intel and M1 processors, macOS-x86_64, macOS-arm64), Linux Intel and ARM (x86_64, aarch64, arm7l ), Windows 11 Intel/ARM (x86_64, aarch64),
+Compiled versions are available for Mac OS X (Intel and M1 processors, macOS-x86_64, macOS-arm64), Linux Intel and ARM (x86_64, aarch64, armv7l ), Windows 11 Intel/ARM (x86_64, aarch64),
-Rapsberry Pi (linux and arml7).
+Raspberry Pi (Linux and arml7).

-VERSION_NUMBER is a [symantic version number](http://semver.org/) (e.g. v0.1.2)
+VERSION_NUMBER is a [semantic version number](http://semver.org/) (e.g. v0.1.2)

-For all the released version go to the project page on Github and click latest release
+For all the released version go to the project page on GitHub and click latest release

 >    https://github.com/rsdoiel/skimmer/releases/latest